rlouch2/SnipeSharp/README.md

 A .NET wrapper for the Snipe IT API written (poorly) in C# for C# and PowerShell.

+> ## Notes for users of this fork
+>
+> Disregard the prereqs and installation below.
+You need the .NET Core SDK, version 3 or higher.
+> VS Code tasks are provided for build and testing.
+>

 ## Before You Dive In

 The goal of this project is to give easy access to all endpoints of the Snipe IT API via C# and PowerShell.
 With that said, this build is currently a rough demo.
 Most of the endpoints work as expected but plan on things breaking or not working 100%.